Ash dieback disease

 If a tree is posing a high safety risk, that is, it is within falling distance of a busy road or junction, then the tree should be felled as soon as possible in order to remove the risk.
 However, where the ash dieback is only affecting up to 50% of the canopy of the tree, and there is time to plan its removal, felling may be easiest after all the leaves have fallen in the late autumn or winter.
 This is also a better time of year in terms of the impact of the felling on wildlife.
 Always aim to avoid the bird nesting season (roughly late February to early August).
 Birds will nest not only amongst the branches but also in cavities, and it is an offence under the Wildlife and Countryside Act (1981) to destroy a bird, its nest or its eggs.

 There are no restrictions on the movement of the timber.
 If the timber is unaffected larger sections can be planked and used for joinery and wood-turning; or small branches can be left for wildlife habitat.
-Affected timber is darker in colour and very brittle and is suitable for firewood.
+Affected timber is darker and very brittle and is suitable for firewood.

 There is little guidance on biosecurity.
 If you are managing a site that is particularly important to you, for example a park or perhaps your garden, you may want to rake up and remove / burn the ash leaves that fall beneath your ash trees.
 This will destroy any of the fungal spores that are found on the leaves.
 This is obviously impractical in a woodland setting.
 Do not compost these leaves as composting may not kill the spores.